NYPL-Simplified/web-reader/README.md

 ### Pieces of the architecture:

-1. **useWebReader hook**
+1. **use_X_Reader hook**
-  - Takes in the Webpub Manifest and instantiates the proper Navigator for it.
+  - Takes in the Webpub Manifest and returns:
-  - Instructs the Navigator to render to the appropriate HTML element.
+    - `State` of the reader, such as current settings and location.
-  - Returns the current state to be displayed, and a set of functions to interact with the Navigator.
+    - `Content` of the reader for the consuming component to render wherever.
-  - It can also take in an initial state to be used when initializing the Navigator, for example a current page or user settings.
+    - `Navigator`, which is just an object conforming to the `Navigator` type, which defines the API to interact with the reader (`goForward`, `changeColorMode`, etc).
-2. **Navigators**
+  - Internally, it will instantiate whatever package is being used to control that media type, and render the contents into the `Content` element it returns.
-  - Provide a unified interface into a variety of media types.
-Follows the [Readium Navigator API](https://github.com/readium/architecture/blob/master/navigator/public-api.md)
+  - Each hook for each media type separately manages its own state using a redux-style `useReducer` hook.
+There is a basic set of common state that is shared and returned from the `use_X_Reader` hook, but custom internal state can also be added, such as the `D2Reader` instance in the `useHtmlReader` hook.
-  - Our HTML Navigator will use [@d-i-t-a/R2D2BC](https://github.com/d-i-t-a/R2D2BC) to render ePubs.
+2. **useWebReader hook**
-  - Our PDF Navigator will probably use PDF.js internally.
+  - This is a generic hook that works for both PDF manifests and HTML-type manifests.
+It will internally call the proper `use_X_Reader` hook for you, and pass through the return value.
 3. **Reader UI Components**
   - Accepts the state and methods returned from the useWebReader hook.
   - Renders the React UI